wwidjaya/insightface-ilfw-data-preparation/README.md

 5. generate_pairs.py, by default will generate pairs.txt file in ./ilfw directory
 6. pack_lfw.py, by default will generate .bin file in ./ilfw directory

-Notes: ILFW is short for Indonesian Life Face in the Wild
+Notes: ILFW is short for Indonesian Labelled Face in the Wild

 ## TODO
 1. Detail python command